-Maintaining your eye health is very important and regular and routine eye examinations are the best way to insure that your eyes remain healthy.
-Even if you are not experiencing any abnormal issues without your eyes, routine eye exams are very important because there are many disease processes that can be detected before they are notice by the patient.
+Maintaining your eye health is very important, and regular and routine eye examinations are the best way to ensure that your eyes remain healthy.
+Even if you are not experiencing any abnormal issues with your eyes, routine eye exams are very important because there are many disease processes that can be detected before they are noticed by the patient.
 We hope that you will look through our website to learn about the different types of eye conditions and diseases.

 To keep your eyes healthy and maintain good vision, it is important to have regular routine eye exams.
-For those with stable vision without any history of eye disease, a routine eye examination every one –to two years is important.
-At this exam your vision will be checked, the pressure of your eyes will be taken, and then dilated so the doctor can see into the back portion of youreye called the retina.
+For those with stable vision without any history of eye disease, a routine eye examination every one to two years is important.
+At this exam your vision will be checked, the pressure of your eyes will be taken, and then your eyes will be dilated so the doctor can see into the back portion of your eye called the retina.
 This will allow screening for eye diseases or other disorders.
 If further testing is needed a more comprehensive exam and possible testing will be scheduled.

-If you notice any changes in your vision between the regularly scheduled visits with your eye specialist, you should schedule an appointment as immediately.
-It is the early detection of problems and treatment of problems that can be the key to preventing visual loss.
+If you notice any changes in your vision between the regularly scheduled visits with your eye specialist, you should schedule an appointment immediately.
+It is the early detection and treatment of problems that can be the key to preventing visual loss.

 Preparing for Your Eye Exam

 When a person calls to make an eye appointment, they should be prepared to describe any current eye issues including visual changes (like blurred vision or flashing lights), how the eye feels (like pain, itching or dryness) and how long the problem has bothered you.
 In addition, patients should ask if the eye examination will affect their vision temporarily and if they will need someone to drive them home.
 They may also want to ask about the cost of the exam, if their insurance plan will cover any of the cost, and how the payments are handled.

 Patients should also gather and bring with them to the appointment the following information to help answer questions the eye care professional may ask: